 South and Central America

-Ancient Central and South American cultures, like the Mayans and the Aztecs, are known to worship the jaguar.
-The biggest cat in the Americas, the jaguar, was revered as a god and was often related to the royal family.
-The werejaguar specifically is often seen in Olmec art and religion.
+Ancient Central and South American cultures, like the Mayans and the Aztecs, worshipped the jaguar.
+As the biggest cat in the Americas, people revered the jaguar as a god and often associated it with the royal family.
+The werejaguar frequently appeared in Olmec art and religion.

 The Olmecs are widely acknowledged as the first Mesoamerican culture.
 It is, therefore, one of the biggest influences on current Mesoamerican culture, as well as the ancient cultures that succeeded it.
 Cultures like the Mayans and the Aztecs continued to worship the jaguar after the Olmec had long disappeared.